Vine Ripe Nutrition Logo

 Olive oil

-3 cups vegetable broth If you are sensitive to onions and garlic, here is a low fodmap broth.
+Three cups vegetable broth If you are sensitive to onions and garlic, here is a low fodmap broth.

-12 ounce arborio rice
+12-ounce arborio rice

-1 tablespoon tub margarine or butter
+One tablespoon tub of margarine or butter

 1 cup peas (or use 1/2 cup lentils or garbanzo if sensitive to oligios)